Licensed Psychologist -- Caring and Compassionate Help with Problems and Goals.

 A mask and a jab -- Do it for the Kids.

-You are here: Home -> Intake Forms and My Schedule -> Informed Consent for Telepsychological Services
+You are here: Home -> Getting Started with Sessions -> Informed Consent for Telepsychological Services

 This Informed Consent for Telepsychology contains important information focusing on doing psychotherapy using the telephone or the Internet.
 Please read this carefully, and let me know if you have any questions.